trinsic-id/okapi/README.md

 ### Compile Protobuf

-Some languages have support for compiling the protobuf definitions directly (.NET, node, rust), some (Java, Go, Python, Ruby) require use of a separate Python script located `./devops/generate_proto_files.py`.
+Some languages have support for compiling the protobuf definitions directly (.NET, node, rust), some (Java, Go, Python) require use of a separate Python script located `./devops/generate_proto_files.py`.
 The github action [Push to buf.build](https://github.com/trinsic-id/okapi/actions/workflows/buf-push.yml) will also create a branch called `update-protobuf-generated-files` with any changes.

 ## Stats